How I Learned to Manage Debt Wisely in America and Finally Achieve Financial Stability

 The Debt Avalanche Method Explained

-The Debt Avalanche method, on the other hand, prioritizes debts based on their interest rates, focusing on the highest rate first.
-This approach can be more cost-effective in the long run, as it aims to reduce the total interest paid over time.
+The Debt Avalanche method prioritizes debts based on their interest rates, focusing on the highest rate first.
+This approach is more cost-effective in the long run, as it aims to reduce the total interest paid over time.

 1. Identifying all debts and their corresponding interest rates